Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/04-Security-Policies/II. Account-Lockout-Policy.md

 - Simulated five incorrect logins on a test account.
 - Verified the account was locked.
-- Checked Event Viewer logs for lockout entries under:
+- Checked Event Viewer logs for lockout entries under:<br />
   📂 `Event Viewer > Windows Logs > Security`

 - Used `net user TechUser2` to confirm lockout status.